oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

   For more information about the WIT cache, see the [WIT Cache documentation](https://github.com/oracle/weblogic-image-tool/blob/master/site/cache.md).

-* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT) to create a new WebLogic Server domain using the WebLogic image specified in the `domainHomeImageBase` parameter from the `create-domain-inputs.yaml` file, the model defined in `wdt_model_dynamic.yaml` and the WDT variables in `domain.properties`.
+* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT) to create a new WebLogic Server domain using the WebLogic image specified in the `domainHomeImageBase` parameter from your inputs file, the model defined in `wdt_model_dynamic.yaml` and the WDT variables in `domain.properties`.
-  The generated image is tagged with the `image` parameter in the `create-domain-inputs.yaml` file.
+  The generated image is tagged with the `image` parameter provided in your inputs file.

   {{% notice warning %}}
   Oracle strongly recommends storing the image containing the domain home as private in the registry (for example, Oracle Cloud Infrastructure Registry, GitHub Container Registry, and such) because